Beyond input(): Modern Python Techniques for Bulletproof User Input Validation

 Confirm

-method is used to ask a yes
+Confirm.ask() method is used to ask a yes or no question format.

 from rich.prompt import Confirm